ucountergel/faceMaskChecker_sagang/README.md

 @sourcecodester - https://bit.ly/sourcecodester_cams
 #
 #
-To run the project, kindly install the needed python libraries found in requirements.txt. (^^)
+To setup the project, kindly install the needed python libraries found in requirements.txt. (^^)